fuzhufozhu/ali_lot/intl.en-US/User Guide/Create products and devices/Data parsing.md

     var COMMAND_REPORT_REPLY = 0x02; //Respond to the reported data
     var COMMAND_SET_REPLY = 0x03; //Respond to the property setting request var COMMAD_UNKOWN = 0xff;    //Other command
-    var ALINK_PROP_REPORT_METHOD = 'thing.event.property.post'; //This is a topic for standard Alink JSON formatted data for devices to report property data to IoT Platform. var ALINK_PROP_SET_METHOD = 'thing.service.property.set'; //This is a topic for standard Alink JSON formatted data for IoT Platform to send property management commands to devices. var ALINK_PROP_SET_REPLY_METHOD = 'thing.service.property.set'; //This is a topic for standard Alink JSON formatted data for devices to report property setting results to IoT Platform.
+    var ALINK_PROP_REPORT_METHOD = 'thing.event.property.post'; //This is a topic for devices to report property data to IoT Platform. var ALINK_PROP_SET_METHOD = 'thing.service.property.set'; //This is a topic for for IoT Platform to send property management commands to devices. var ALINK_PROP_SET_REPLY_METHOD = 'thing.service.property.set'; //This is a topic for devices to report property setting results to IoT Platform.
     /*
     Sample data:
     Upstream data